bnvk/mediabase/README.md

 -----------------
 * Ability to add contact information (with an upload)
 * Email notifications to admins
-* More pretty browsing / viewing up uploaded content
+* Better browsing / viewing / downloading of uploaded content (perhaps integrate Popcorn.js)

 Credits
 -------